Andrew-Philpott/pig-dice/README.md

 * _Spec: The program should correctly create a player with the user provided name and a score of 0_
     * Input: "Andrew"
     * Output "name: 'Andrew' score: '0'"

+* _Spec: The program should correctly make a game object with two players and a turn score set to 0_
+    * Input: "Andrew, George"
+    * Output: "Player One: Andrew, Player Two: George, Turn Score: 0"

 ## Setup/Installation Requirements
 _Clone this repository._